rarconaut/VBA-challenge/README.md

 - The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
 - and, The total stock volume of the stock.

-The STockCrawler script also uses conditional formatting to highlight positive changes in stock prices in green and negative changes in red.
+The StockCrawler script also uses conditional formatting to highlight positive changes in stock prices in green and negative changes in red.

 Finally, it also calculates the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume" on every worksheet, only running the VBA script once.